gaobobo/MicroPy_PlantMonitor/README.md

 > `boot.py` and `main.py` is one part of boot process.
 MicroPython only call `boot.py` and `main.py`, not
 > `.mpy`.

-To compiled `.mpy` file before, recommend to read [MicroPython .mpy files](https://docs.micropython.org/en/latest/reference/mpyfiles.html).
+To compile `.mpy` file before, recommend to read [MicroPython .mpy files](https://docs.micropython.org/en/latest/reference/mpyfiles.html).

 Here is simple guide.